Fort Lauderdale Shop Cranking Out Official Tampa Bay Bucs' Super Bowl Victory Shirts, Sweatshirts

 So hot off the presses in South Florida, official merchandise will head across the country so Bucs fans can sport their latest win.

-“If you go to nflshop.com and see all the merchandise, this is where a lot of it is getting produced,” said Cohen.MORE: Tom Brady Is Simply Unbelievable
+“If you go to nflshop.com and see all the merchandise, this is where a lot of it is getting produced,” said Cohen.MORE: Pebble Beach Golf Links Profile: Simply One Of The Best Courses In The World

 Cohen said he expects that they will produce tens of thousands of shirts and sweatshirts to meet demand.